 How long does it take to turn ashes into diamonds?

-Yellow cremation diamonds take the shortest time to make, with only three to four months production time.
-Blue and colorless cremation diamonds take about five to eight months to be produced.
+Yellow cremation diamonds take the shortest time to make, with only five to six months production time.
+Blue and colorless cremation diamonds take about seven to ten months to be produced.

 How much does it cost to turn ashes into diamonds?